-In The Elder Scrolls IV: Oblivion, a wanted poster for the Grey Fox charges him with "theft, embezzlement, forgery, pickpocketing, counterfeiting, burglary, conspiracy to commit theft, grand larceny, tax evasion, slander, fraud, perfidy and impertinence."
+- In Oblivion, a wanted poster for the Grey Fox charges him with "theft, embezzlement, forgery, pickpocketing, counterfeiting, burglary, conspiracy to commit theft, grand larceny, tax evasion, slander, fraud, perfidy, and impertinence."

-In Skyrim, you meet an Orc Bandit named Borkul the Beast in the Cidhna Mines prison.
+- When all those city guards warn you against lollygagging, they mean it, as you learn when you meet an Orc Bandit named Borkul the Beast in the Cidhna Mines prison:

 Dr. Eggman: All unauthorized photography, video reproduction, or shutting down of generators is strictly prohibited.
 Thank you.

-There was a PC game in The Eighties which provided a backstory for, of all things, hangman.
+- There was a PC game in The '80s which provided a backstory for, of all things, Hangman.
 According to the story, the Player Character's friend was arrested for murder, arson, manslaughter, grand theft auto, and a list of other felonies, and also "extreme ugliness."

 But the judge, being a benevolent sort, is willing to commute the sentence down to just extreme ugliness provided that the accused has one friend.
 GUESS WHO?

-In Dark Seed 2, Mike Dawson tells his mother that what he went through the previous year was "far worse than anything you could imagine."
+- In Dark Seed II, Mike Dawson tells his mother that what he went through the previous year was "far worse than anything you could imagine."
 Her response?
 "I've lost a husband and a sister to cancer, your father left me no insurance money, and I have arthritis."

 Hades: He is the god of death, after all.
 So he gets perks, like evil powers and health insurance.
 Oh, and free soda.